 ▸ Vintage Paring: 2 White + 2 Rose Vintages paired with cheese

 Veuve Clicquot Ponsardin 2012 Vintage Brut - Wine Enthusiast 92 points

 Blend - Pinot Noir (51%) / Chardonnay (34%) / Meunier (15%)

 Sourced - 12 Cru´s exclusively from Grands and Premiers Cru

 Ageing Potential - 25 years

 Enjoy lunch on the grass, with a view of the vineyards at the famous Manoir de Verzy which for the first time opens its doors to the general public.
-Christophe Pannetier, Chef of the Maison Veuve Clicquot, have created a menu of of regional, seasonal, fresh and simple and warm dishes. vegetables, gourmet bread with salty flavors, vegetable & fruit smoothie, sweet pie, cheese, fresh & seasonal fruit, to pair with the Brut Carte Jaune and Rosé cuvées of the House.
+Christophe Pannetier, Chef of the Maison Veuve Clicquot, has created a menu of regional, seasonal, fresh and simple and warm dishes, vegetables, gourmet bread with salty flavors, vegetable & fruit smoothie, sweet pie, cheese, fresh & seasonal fruit, to pair with the Brut Carte Jaune and Rosé cuvées of the House.